Super Singer (Tamil TV series): Season 8 contestants

-Season 9
+Super Singer season 9

-The Nine Season of Super Singer 9 started on 19 November 2022 on Star Vijay and was telecast from every Saturday and Sunday at 18:30 IST.
-Ma Ka Pa Anand and Priyanka Deshpande returns as the hosts for this season.
-This season returns with the same judges' panel including, Anuradha SriRam, Unni Krishnan, Shweta Mohan, and Benny Dayal.
+MRF Vapocure Paints Super Singer Season 9 started on 19 November 2022 on Star Vijay and was telecast from every Saturday and Sunday at 6:30 PM.
+Makapa Anand and Priyanka Deshpande returns as the hosts for this season.
+This season returns with the same judges' panel including, Anuradha Sriram, P. Unnikrishnan, Benny Dayal, and Shweta Mohan.